Written by: Jacques Jonker

 What he did not do, is make a choice between money and the opportunity to degrade homosexuals because he has some phobia of them.
 A phobia is defined as an irrational fear or hatred of someone or something.
 Declining to associate with someone on the basis of religious conscience is not a phobia.

 Is it bigoted?
-Perhaps, but we are all bigoted in some way and we have the God-given right to be bigoted.
+Definitely, and their pockets should be punished therefore, but we are all bigoted in some way and we have the natural right to be bigoted when it comes to how we utilize our property.
 Nobody has the inherent right to force others to accept them as they are; they only have the right to their own freedom.

 Secondly, leftists seem to thrive on the false narrative that forced association is acceptable, but forced segregation is not.